bitmovin/bitmovin-player-web-analytics-conviva/README.md

 }
 ```

-If you are using the content metadata overriding feature you will have to add following line within the `CastMetadataListener` callback:
+If you are using the content metadata overriding feature you will have to add the following line within the `CastMetadataListener` callback:

 ```js
 convivaAnalytics.handleCastMetadataEvent(metadata);
 ```

 This will ensure that all your content metadata attributes are also present in the session of the receiver app.
-It will also enable that you can use `updateContentMetadata` on the sender and it will be propagated to the receiver app.
+It will also enable you to use `updateContentMetadata` on the sender and it will be propagated to the receiver app.

 #### VPF tracking